 Important Rules

-There are two rules that deal directly with IOLTA and trust accounting issues:
+There are several rules that deal directly with IOLTA and trust accounting issues:

 Under Supreme Court Rule 756, lawyers are required to report certain information about their client trust accounts as part of the annual attorney registration process.
 See Rule 756.